There's a starman waiting in the sky to bust your balls

 And Woodmansey also milks the idea of being the innocent yokel who keeps wandering into hostile territory wearing his glitter gear.
 By the third time he saunters into a redneck diner and says, Fuck me!
 I forgot how I was dressed! the gimmick has worn itself out.

 But he's very good at making quick, pointed observations, like his first impression of Angie Bowie flitting in and out of a room "like a mosquito on speed."
 Or when he samples her cooking and labels her a "shit cook; maybe that's why Bowie was so thin."
 Or when he discusses his interest in Scientology, writing that, "it has helped me find a life that I am very happy with, and I'm not bothered what other people think about it."
 It's interesting to get his input on various Bowie tunes, and how everyone from Neil Young to King Crimson was an influence during those years.
-He's also quite insightful when he suggests Bowie liked having three unpretentious fellows from northern England fellows around as his test audience.
-"Maybe," he writes, "it was a case of 'I'll try my ideas on these northern lads, and if they can take it, maybe the audience will too."
+He's also quite insightful when he suggests Bowie liked having three unpretentious fellows from northern England around as his test audience.
+"Maybe," he writes, "it was a case of 'I'll try my ideas on these northern lads, and if they can take it, maybe the audience will too.'"

 There's a sense that Woodmansey hit the top early and never scaled those heights again, but it's OK.
 He wasn't supposed to be Charlie Watts and play with the Rolling Stones for 50 years.
 He was Woody Woodmansey, a Spider for a while, and that seems to have been enough.
 "We experienced a lifetime in a few short years," he writes near the end.
 And the songs, which have endured, enabled him to be part of some interesting projects, including the current Holy Holy gigs with old Bowie producer and occasional bassist, Tony Visconti.

 It's tempting to read the book with the eye of a dime-store psychologist.
 Bowie, it seems, was a bit of a father figure to Woodmansey.
 Woody was accustomed to his own father's outbursts and unpredictability.
 And yes, even aloofness.
 From Bowie, he got the same treatment.
 This, I believe, is why Woodmansey was so quick to forgive Bowie.
 And why did Bowie kick the Spiders to the curb?
 Perhaps he harbored some kind of resentment towards them.
 He often said that he could've made it without them, and seemed determined to prove it.
 But maybe, deep down, he knew differently.
-Without their incredible talents behind him, he might've remained a floundering folksinger.
+Without their muscle behind him, he might've remained a floundering folksinger.

 Bowie had to break up the band to prove something to himself.
 But he could've been nicer about it.